Menu Close

 With its rich history, cultural heritage, and UNESCO World Heritage Site status, it goes without saying that Malacca is the perfect destination for history buffs.

+However, the city is also brimming with a variety of activities and attractions to keep all travelers entertained.
 Moreover, for those simply seeking Instagram-worthy snapshots, Malacca’s charming streetscapes and architectural gems offer plenty of opportunities for memorable photos.

 Have you visited Melaka before?
 What did you like most about it?
 Share your experience in the comment section below.